Attorney: Cops lacked evidence to arrest driver in Scout death

 "Arrest him, and we'll figure it out later" was the mindset of the responding officers, defense attorney Steven Politi argued in court.

-Politi attempted to draw out inconsistencies between what the arresting officer wrote on reports at the time of the crash and his earlier court testimony.
-The effort came on the second day of a hearing to determine whether police had probable cause to arrest Thomas Murphy, 60, after the Sept.
+Politi attempted to draw out inconsistencies between what the arresting officer wrote on reports at the time of the crash and his court testimony Tuesday.
+The effort came on the second day of a pretrial hearing to determine whether police had probable cause to arrest Thomas Murphy, 60, after the Sept.
 30, 2018, crash that killed Andrew McMorris and seriously injured another Scout.

 Suffolk Police Officer Daniel Brecht of the Seventh Precinct testified Tuesday that he stopped administering the walk-and-turn field sobriety test because Murphy was unsteady on his feet and Brecht thought he would fall and hit his head if he continued.